-Develop your skills in PR planning and integrated communications management with the CIPR Diploma.
+Develop your skills in Public Relations (PR) planning and integrated communications management with the Chartered Institute of Public Relations (CIPR) Diploma.
 Delivered part-time over one year, this course will boost your career and improve your decision-making and effectiveness at work.

 You will gain a critical understanding of the issues facing PR practice in today’s society and the business community.
-This course offers excellent contact with creative workers and policy bodies globally, as well as regular guest speakers from industry leaders in PR and journalism.
+This course offers excellent contact with creative workers and policy bodies, as well as regular guest lectures from industry leaders.

 Aimed at people with some experience as PR professionals, the Diploma focuses on strategic public relations and its role as an integral part of both public and private sector communications.